 The practice of lighting lanterns for the festival is believed to be based on the practice of monks lighting lanterns in honor of the Buddha, but the meaning and use of the lanterns has expanded over the centuries.
-In modern-day China, the streets are full of colorful paper lanterns during the festival, and a favorite pasttime of many people is creating and deciphering Lantern Riddles.
+In modern-day China, the streets are full of colorful paper lanterns during the festival, and a favorite pasttime is creating and deciphering Lantern Riddles.
 These are complicated word puzzles written by the lantern’s owner and attached to the lantern on strips of paper.
 Neighbors stroll the streets reading the riddles and attempting to decipher them.
 If they solve the puzzle correctly they can return the slip of paper to its author and receive a small gift.

 Chinese lantern riddles are incredibly hard to crack, since the very nature of characters makes complicated and brain-bending puns, double meanings and homonyms much more common than in English.
 This also makes the riddles nearly impossible to translate effectively into English.
 For example, one riddle was translated for me as: